Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Siargao Airport (IAO) is served by Cebgo (Cebu Pacific), Philippine Airlines (PAL), and Sunlight Air with flights primarily from Cebu and Clark.
 Manila turboprop services are moving to Clark or are seasonal.

-No ATM inside the terminal.
-ATMs on Siargao are mostly in General Luna and Dapa and can frequently run out of cash, especially on weekends and during peak season.
-Bring enough cash from Manila/Cebu for your first few days, and use GCash or cards only as backup.
+Yes, there is an ATM at the airport terminal.
+However, ATMs in General Luna and Dapa can frequently run out of cash, especially on weekends and during peak season.
+Bring enough cash from Manila/Cebu as a buffer, and use GCash or cards only as backup.
+For a complete breakdown of daily costs and money tips, see our Siargao Budget Guide .

 Yes!
 We recommend arranging your transfer before arrival.
-Contact us to arrange hassle-free airport pickup directly to Mariden Resort.
+Contact us to arrange convenient airport pickup directly to Mariden Resort.

 Related Guides